takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 A material for displaying the sky.
 Apply this to a screen quad.

-Despite its name, this component renders the atmosphere itself, along with the sun and moon.
+Despite its name, this material renders the atmosphere itself, along with the sun and moon.
 When viewed from within the atmosphere, it appears as the sky.
 From space, it represents Earth’s atmosphere with a flat ground.

 [Source](/packages/atmosphere/src/SkyMaterial.ts)